Love to travel? Love to read travel diaries? Then you'll love today's classic post from Physician on Fire. Enjoy!

 Slow Travel Ideal Afternoon: After a splendid three-mile hike in which we see the whales and dolphins frolicking off the coast under just the right mix of cloud cover, intermittent sun, and a cooling breeze off the ocean, we make it back to our abode and reflect on our day with gratitude.

-Actual Vacation Afternoon: The rain altered our plans for the beach, mudslides have closed the nearby hiking trail, and we end up seeking shelter in a souvenir shop selling the same crappy tee shirts and shell-based kitsch you find at every tropical destination ever.
-We cruise home in bumper to bumper Hawaii traffic, arriving home to start making dinner about 30 minutes after the time we planned on eating dinner.
+Actual Vacation Afternoon: The rain altered our plans for the beach, mudslides closed the nearby hiking trail, and we end up seeking shelter in a souvenir shop selling the same crappy tee shirts and shell-based kitsch you find at every tropical destination ever.
+We cruise home in bumper-to-bumper Hawaii traffic, arriving home to start making dinner about 30 minutes after the time we planned on eating dinner.

 I may be over-exaggerating a tad, but throughout the trip, we realized we bit off a wee bit more than we wanted to chew.
 It’s awfully easy and rewarding to set up residence in a far-flung location for a few weeks and enjoy the surroundings at a slower pace.
 It’s also quite fun to take an extended vacation while bouncing from place to place, but these are two entirely different kinds of trips.